warrenalphonso/warrenalphonso.github.io/_qc/hubbard.md

 $$ H = -t \sum_{ \braket{j, k} \sigma} ( a^\dagger_{j \sigma} a_{k \sigma} +
 a^\dagger_{k \sigma} a_{j \sigma} ) + U \sum_j n_{j \uparrow} n_{j \downarrow} $$

 The first term represents the kinetic energy.
+It's also called the tunneling term.
 Notice the notation $\braket{j, k}$.
 I use this to denote we're summing over adjacent sites $j$ and $k$.
 The second term represents the potential energy.
+It's also called the interaction term.
 Notice it's nonlinear - we only add $U$ if there are 2 electrons on a site. {% annotate I need to introduce the number operator. %}